 An invasive plant is one that is not native to the area, but has been introduced, is starting to spread, and is causing damage to the natural environment.
 Since these plants are in a new environment, free of natural predators, parasites, or competitors, they often spread quickly.
 These large populations can out-compete and displace native species, or can reduce wildlife food and habitat.
 Some species can also disrupt vital ecosystem functions like nutrient cycling or soil decomposition.
 Other invasive plants cause economic damage to agriculture.
 They can harm or kill trees and other crops, clog equipment, and contaminate produce.
 Some invasive plants can even cause direct harm to humans or domestic animals.

-The economy of these counties relies heavily on forest products, agriculture, and natural resource-based tourism; and is well known for its natural resources, recreational resources, and beauty.
+The economy of these counties relies heavily on forest products, agriculture, and natural resource-based tourism; and the area is well known for its natural resources, recreational resources, and beauty.
 Invasive plants are a serious threat to all of these.

 Non-native invasive species are one of the greatest threats to the natural ecosystems of Central Appalachia, and their numbers are increasing!
 Approximately 28% of the plants in West Virginia aren’t native, having been introduced from other states or countries.